Austria within Nazi Germany: Attempted Nazi coup and growing German influence

 Italy began its conquest of Abyssinia (the Second Italo-Abyssinian War) in October 1935.
 After that Mussolini was internationally isolated and strengthened his relations with Hitler.
 The ruling Austrian Patriotic Front lost an important ally.
 Despite the murder of Engelbert Dollfuß, his successor Chancellor Kurt Schuschnigg had to improve relations with the German government.
 Like his predecessor he wanted to maintain the independence of Austria.
 He saw Austria as the second German state and the better state as it was founded on Roman Catholicism.

 In July 1936 Schuschnigg accepted the July Agreement with Germany.
 Imprisoned Nazis were released and some Nazi newspapers, which had been banned, were allowed into Austria.
 The Nazi Party remained banned.
 Schuschnigg undertook further to allow two people whom the Nazis trusted into the Government.
 Edmund Glaise-Horstenau became Minister for National Affairs and Guido Schmidt became Secretary of State in the Foreign Ministry.
 Arthur Seyß-Inquart was taken into the legislative Council of State.
 Germany rescinded the requirement for a payment of a thousand marks for entry into Austria.
-The transformation of the Austrofascist State through Nazis was furthered more in 1937 when it became possible for them to join the Patriotic Front.
+The transformation of the Federal State through Nazis was furthered more in 1937 when it became possible for them to join the Patriotic Front.
 Throughout Austria political units were set up and some were led by Nazis.
 This was a legal disguise for the reorganization.